hectorcorrea/marcli/README.md

 ./marcli -file data/test_10.mrc -match wildlife
 ```

-Extracts MARC records on file that contain the string "wildlife" but outputs only fields "LDR,001,040,245a,650" for each record (LDR means the leader of the MARC record).
+Extracts MARC records on file that contain the string "wildlife" but outputs only fields "LDR,001,040,245a,650" for each record, LDR means the leader of the MARC record.
+In the `-fields` parameter a letter (or letters) after the field tag indicates to output only those subfields.
+For example "907xz" means output subfield "x" and "z" in field "907".

 ```
 ./marcli -file data/test_10.mrc -match wildlife -fields LDR,010,040,245a,650
 ```

-The `-matchFields` parameter to limit the fields where the match will be made:
+The `-matchFields` parameter can be used to limit the fields where the match will be made:

 ```
 ./marcli -file=data/test_10.mrc -match=web -matchFields=530
 ````

-A letter (or letters) after the field tag indicates to output only those subfields.
-For example "907xz" means output subfield "x" and "z" in field "907".

 You can also use the `exclude` option to indicate fields to exclude from the output (notice that only full fields are supported here, e.g. 970 is accepted but not 970a)